-Complaints involving alleged misconduct by students will be handled according to the following procedures except in those cases where different procedures are prescribed by another College policy (e.g., allegations of sexual harassment, research misconduct).
+Complaints involving alleged misconduct by matriculated students will be handled according to the following procedures except in those cases where different procedures are prescribed by another College policy (e.g., allegations of sexual harassment, research misconduct).
 Noorda-COM has established a multi- dimensional approach to adjudicating student misconduct, poor academic performance and/or disciplinary issues.

-The following steps are to be followed in any case where a student is alleged to have violated the Code of Professional Conduct as enumerated in this handbook:
+The following steps are to be followed in any case where a student is alleged to have violated the Code of Professional Conduct as enumerated in this Catalog:

 - All reports of code violations shall be reported to the Associate Dean for Student Affairs.
-Reports must be filed in writing and must be signed by the reporting party. - Student Affairs will review the report and determine if the charge is of the nature to merit an investigation of the allegation(s). - If the charge is of a nature to merit an investigation, the Associate Dean for Student Affairs, along with the Dean will gather, analyze and investigate the information.
-(This will be done as quickly as possible, but sometimes the nature of such investigations takes longer to gather evidence and speak with potential witnesses.) - After all information is gathered, will apply a preponderance-of-the-evidence standard in making a judgment about the validity of the grievance and will then decide how best the alleged misconduct should be adjudicated.

-- The Dean will make the final decision as to how the case will be heard and will make a referral to the specific adjudicating body for disposition of the case.
-The student will also be notified in writing to appear before the appropriate body to have their case heard. - The multidimensional nature of Noorda-COM's disciplinary system allows for cases to be heard by the Student Promotion Committee (SPC). - Upon review of the alleged violation and evidentiary findings, the SPC makes a recommendation as to the proposed outcome to the Senior Administrative Council (SAC). - Senior Administrative Council (SAC) takes under consideration the SPC recommendations and makes a final decision on the adjudication of the case. - Once the case has been formally adjudicated, the Chair of the SAC will then communicate in writing (electronically by delivery-receipt) the outcome to the individual(s) involved. - Appeals of the SAC decision can be made by the student to the Dean within five (5) business days of delivery-receipt of the SAC decision. - In cases where the information does not merit referral to the SPC or the Professionalism, Academic and Clinical Committee (PACC), the case will be dealt with by Student Affairs staff.
+Reports must be filed in writing and must be signed by the reporting party. - Student Affairs will review the report and determine if the charge is of the nature to merit an investigation of the allegation(s). - If the charge is of a nature to merit an investigation, the Associate Dean for Student Affairs willgather, analyze and investigate the information.
+(This will be done as quickly as possible, but sometimes the nature of such investigations takes longer to gather evidence and speak with potential witnesses.) - After all information is gathered, the Associate Dean for Student Affairs will apply a preponderance-of-theevidence standard in making a judgment about the validity of the grievance and will then decide how best the alleged misconduct should be adjudicated. - the Associate Dean for Student Affairs to make a referral to the appropriate adjudicating body for disposition of the case.
+The student will also be notified in writing to appear before the appropriate body to have their case heard. - The multidimensional nature of Noorda-COM's disciplinary system allows for cases to be heard by the Student Promotion Committee (SPC). - Upon review of the alleged violation and evidentiary findings, the SPC makes a recommendation as to the proposed outcome to the Senior Administrative Committee (SAC). - Senior Administrative Committee (SAC) takes under consideration the SPC recommendations and makes a final decision on the adjudication of the case. - Once the case has been formally adjudicated, the SAC will then communicate in writing (electronically by delivery-receipt) the outcome to the individual(s) involved and the Dean. - Appeals of the SAC decision can be made by the student to the Dean within five (5) business days of delivery-receipt of the SAC decision. - In cases where the information does not merit referral to the SPC or the Professionalism, Academic and Clinical Committee (PACC), the case will be dealt with by Student Affairs staff.